 It was also discovered that U.S. military officials had failed to keep complete records of 87,000 rifles, pistols, mortars, and other weapons—one-third of all light arms—sent to Afghan soldiers and police officers between December 2004 and June 2008.
 No reliable records were kept for another 135,000 weapons donated by 21 other countries, including Hungary, Egypt, Slovenia, and Romania.

 There were reports of weapons stockpiled by Afghan civilians.
-The price of weapons more than doubled in 2012 as fear grew that violence would escalate after international troops withdrew.
-Because most weapons were smuggled from Pakistan, patrols of the Afghan-Pakistani border by NATO forces further raised prices.
-According to gunpolicy.org, the annual value of small arms and ammunition imports to Afghanistan in 2011 was approximately $64,016,650, with total defence expenditures set at $1.82-billion in a total government budget of $2.49-billion.
+The price of black market weapons more than doubled in 2012 as fear grew that violence would escalate after international troops withdrew.
+Because most weapons were smuggled from Pakistan, patrols of the Afghan-Pakistani border by NATO forces further raised prices on the black market, with the price of an AK-47 increasing from $600 to $1,500.
+According to gunpolicy.org, the annual value of small arms and ammunition imports to Afghanistan in 2011 was approximately $64,016,650, with total defence expenditures set at $1.82-billion in a government budget of $2.49-billion.
 According to Military Balance, 28 transportation aircraft and six training aircraft were delivered to Afghanistan in 2011.
 The United States began a major withdrawal of military equipment.